Jean-Luc Thunevin and Murielle Andraud

 Tasted four times - last time in August 2019.
 Not consistent notes.
 It offered extremely complex nose of black cherries with great intensity, length, depth and structure on the palate.
-Very rich and complex wine.
+A very rich and complex wine.
 This was in March 2015.
 In August 2019, this wine seemed closed and edgy.

 Tasted six times - last time in August 2019.
 Consistent notes.
-This wine was seamless, long, deep, exquisite blend of black cherries and chocolate, sophisticated touch, sweet fat tannins, impeccable balance and long caressing finish.
+This wine had a seamless composition, long, deep, exquisite blend of black cherries and chocolate, sophisticated touch, sweet fat tannins, impeccable balance and long caressing finish.
 Sublime stuff and maybe the best wine ever made here.

 Tasted five times - last time in August 2019.
 Consistent notes.
 Great nose of black cherries (cérise noir) and blackberries, strong backbone, fabulous structure, great concentration and length.
-Very elegant wine with finesse.
-First vintage made entirely by Murielle Thunevin.
+A very elegant wine with finesse.
+The first vintage made entirely by Murielle Thunevin.